 With the advent of mass-produced editions containing vignettes and full-page illustrations in the nineteenth century, comic and sentimental images often coexisted in the same volume.
 In the 1818 London Cadell edition Robert Smirke designed two quite different illustrations, both referring to Don Quixote’s penance in the Sierra Morena, in which the would-be knight errant took off his pants and performed acrobatic feats as proof of his devotion to Dulcinea.
 One is a full-page illustration, engraved by Francis Engleheart, showing Don Quixote seated half-naked atop a mountain peak, which has been interpreted as evidence of a “Romantic” reading of the novel.

-The other illustration, an accompanying vignette, clearly participates in the older, comic tradition as it shows Don Quixote upside-down with bare legs akimbo and Sancho Panza in the background, aghast at his master´s shamelessness.
+The other illustration, an accompanying vignette, clearly participates in the older, comic tradition as it shows Don Quixote upside-down with bare legs akimbo and Sancho Panza in the background, aghast at his master’s shamelessness.

 In his illustrations for the 1863 Paris Hachette edition, Gustave Doré took advantage of the diversity of the iconographic traditions to create a visually exuberant and even contradictory vision of Cervantes’ novel.
 The French illustrator carried the sentimental tradition to its extreme, seeing not only Don Quixote as the hero he believed himself to be but also seeing the world from his perspective.
 Granted new technical capacity to explore dark tones through wood engraving, Doré reveled in depicting night scenes, wringing from them their lugubrious ambient qualities.
-In the illustration engraved by Longacre after Doré’s drawing of a fictitious procession of “Merlin,” rigged by a duke and duchess to manipulate Don Quixote and Sancho, the artist capitalizes on white on black delineation to highlight the spectral quality the midnight scene would have had for the two frightened protagonists.
+In the illustration engraved by Longacre after Doré’s drawing of a fictitious procession of “Merlin”, rigged by a duke and duchess to manipulate Don Quixote and Sancho, the artist capitalizes on white on black delineation to highlight the spectral quality the midnight scene would have had for the two frightened protagonists.

 This vision of the episode allows readers to experience the knight errant and squire’s fear, and then to feel the disappointment and eventual loathing for the cynical aristocracy as the truth is revealed.
 This inversion of perspectives is another turn in the visual narrative.
 Nonetheless, Doré did not renounce the comic.
-Returning to the windmill scene, Doré foregrounds Don Quixote’s defeat as the tattered sail sweeps Rocinante into the air, exposing the horse’s underbelly and the thwarted madman in a great arc that literally brings down to earth the vision of a battle between a hero and giants.
+Returning to the windmill scene, Doré foregrounds Don Quixote’s defeat as the tattered sail sweeps Rocinante into the air, exposing the horse’s underbelly and carrying the thwarted madman along a great arc that literally brings down to earth the vision of a battle between a hero and giants.

 In the case of eighteenth-century deluxe editions, the move by publishers and literary biographers to canonize Cervantes and his novel was coupled with the illustrators’ neoclassical visual vocabulary that tended toward sentimentalizing Don Quixote.
 As editorial projects, these editions were monumental in scale and succeeded in envisioning Cervantes as a “classical” author, yet the illustrations depict an intentionally one-sided perspective on the novel’s complexity, sacrificing its humor and irony.
-Nineteenth-century editions, cheaply produced and including vignettes, reintroduced the comic episodes side-by-side with the sentimental.
+Nineteenth-century editions, cheaply produced and including vignettes, reintroduced the comic episodes side by side with the sentimental.
 Even more influential was making visible the perspective of Don Quixote himself, in all its excessive attractiveness, as seen in Doré’s vision.
 So it is that the character Don Quixote slipped away from the straitjacket in which he had been held when considered a mere tool for attacking chivalric romances, and became a hero of the popular imagination.
-Cervantes had already glimpsed how slippery the claims to his wonderful nutcase would be, when in the Prologue to Part I he quipped, “But though I seem to be the father, I am the stepfather of Don Quixote.”4
+Cervantes had already glimpsed how slippery the claims to his wonderful nutcase would be, when in the prologue to Part One he quipped, “But though I seem to be the father, I am the stepfather of Don Quixote.”4

 Rachel Schmidt is a professor at the University of Calgary.
 She is the author of Critical Images: The Canonization of Don Quixote through Illustrated Editions of the Eighteenth Century (McGill-Queen’s 1999) and Forms of Modernity: Don Quixote and Modern Theories of the Novel (Toronto 2011).
 She is currently working on a book about cosmology and politics in Cervantes’ last novel, The Trials of Persiles and Sigismunda.